-In determining the amount of current and deferred tax the Company takes into account the impact of uncertain tax positions and whether additional taxes and interest may be due.
+In determining the amount of current and deferred tax, the Company takes into account the impact of uncertain tax positions and whether additional taxes and interest may be due.
 This assessment relies on estimates and assumptions and may involve a series of judgments about future events.
 New information may become available that causes the Company to change its judgment regarding the adequacy of existing tax liabilities; such changes to tax liabilities will impact tax expense in the period that such a determination is made.

-New standards and interpretations not vet adopted
+3. Significant accounting polices (continued) New standards and interpretations not yet adopted

-The following new Standards, amendments to Standards and Interpretations, endorsed by the EC, are not yet mandatorily effective for annual periods beginning on or after 1 January 2020, and have not been applied in preparing these financial statements.
+The following new Standards, amendments to Standards and Interpretations, endorsed by the EC, are not yet mandatorily effective for annual periods beginning on or after 1 January 2021, and have not been applied in preparing these separate financial statements.
 The Company plans to adopt these pronouncements when they become effective.